Skip to content ↓

 Reporting at KS4 (Year 10 and Year 11)

 GCSE grades are on a scale of 9 to 1, where 4 is a standard pass and 5 is a strong pass.
-Grade 9 is considered to be better than an A* on the previous GCSE grading scale.
+Grade 9 is better than an A* on the previous GCSE grading scale.

 You can read more about GCSE grades on these webpages: